Find & Fix Your Leaks

 - Check for leaky faucets.
 Faucets can often be repaired by replacing a washer or gasket.
 Talk to the plumbing experts at your favorite hardware store and/or search the web for tips and videos on how to make these repairs yourself.
 Most repairs cost less than $5.

 - Check for leaky shower heads.
 Shower heads can leak between the showerhead and the pipe stem.
-Using pipe tape, also called Teflon Tape, can help prevent these leaks.
+Using pipe tape, or Teflon Tape, can help prevent these leaks.

 - Check connection hoses to dishwashers, clothes washers and refrigerators.

 - Need help?
 Call the BOPU at (307) 637-6460 to schedule a leak check.
-A BOPU employee will come and help check your home for leaks and help find the leak.
+A BOPU employee will come and help find possible leaks in your home.
 It's a free service for BOPU customers.